 We encourage clients to be proactive at keeping on top of their pets’ teeth at an early age.

 The easiest thing to do is socialize your kitten to letting you into their mouth.
 You should teach him/her to let you lift up the lips, to touch all the teeth and gently scratch them.
 Opening and looking down the mouth is not important for dental care, but it is valuable tool to be able to do later on for a number of reasons and in particular to give medication.
-Ideally you should scratch the outer surfaces of the teeth once per week.
-If you can graduate to brushing once or twice daily that would be of great value, but in the future scratching off brown build up is going to be critically important to prevent tartar build up.
+If you can graduate to brushing once or twice daily that would be of great value to help prevent tartar build up.
 Brushing by itself is usually not enough, but dental specialists generally say it is the most important preventative step.
 Unfortunately cats don’t chew like dogs.
 Dental treats for cats may lead to more overweight concerns than actual dental prevention.

 Some cats show early tartar development for some reason, and could benefit from ultrasonic scaling or hand instruments at the time of spay/ neuter.
 Some cats develop an unusual degree of gingivitis, yet have no sign of tartar or plaque which usually leads to the gingivitis.
 These cats should be checked for a viral origin by doing a test for feline aids or leukemia and the teeth should be checked under the gum line for resorptive lesions which are specific to cats.

 Retained deciduous teeth that occur commonly in puppies almost never occur in kittens, so there really is no strong reason to wait until 6-7 months to spay or neuter.
 We can do this much earlier to prevent pregnancy and avoid the annoying signs of heat that females can show.

 5. Wellness Testing